 Electric Kiwi - Terms and Conditions

-These terms and conditions are a legally binding document between you and us regarding the services we provide.
+These terms and conditions are a legally binding document between you and us regarding the electricity services we provide.
 Any other products or services we supply to you have their own terms and conditions.

 Electric Kiwi has no contract period, you're free to leave at any time.